 Guardianship Attorney Hinsdale, IL

 During a divorce case involving children, family law courts generally grant custody of the child to one of the biological parents.
-However, sometimes neither of the parents are stable enough to meet the basic safety, financial, welfare, and healthcare needs of the child.
+However, sometimes neither of the parents is stable enough to meet the basic safety, financial, welfare, and healthcare needs of the child.
 In such cases, a judge may appoint a legal guardian to take custody of them until the circumstances of either the parents or the child change.

-Typically, a sibling, grandparent, close friend, uncle, or aunt of one of the parents request the guardianship, and in those cases where no friends or relatives can be found, a third party is appointed by the court.
+Typically, a sibling, grandparent, close friend, uncle, or aunt of one of the parents request guardianship, and in those cases where no friends or relatives can be found, a third party is appointed by the court.
 There are also cases where the parents know they cannot take care of their child and provide their consent that appointing a guardian is the best thing to do.

 Why Guardianship is Important